jcanner/stat_210_2025_website/docs/group-activities/week-13/pa-10-star-wars-student.md

 #### Canvas Quiz Question 3

-Write some code to identify who is is the heaviest (look at the graph to help guide this) Star Wars characer (excluding Jabba Desilijic Tiure).
+Write some code to identify who is is the heaviest (look at the graph to help guide this) Star Wars character (excluding Jabba Desilijic Tiure).

 > Insert Answer Here